New Forest - permission for drone flying

 Many drones have cameras attached and these could infringe data protection laws (filming people without permission) and potentially could breach the Forestry Commission’s rules on commercial photography and filming.

-Permission to operate a drone on New Forest Crown lands may only be granted by the Forestry Commission for the purposes of filming, operational and scientific/research.
+Permission to operate a drone on New Forest Crown lands may only be granted by Forestry England for the purposes of filming, operational and scientific/research.
 Applications for permission must first be reviewed internally and may be issued with constraints and limitations on use if appropriate.

 Users which are granted permission (as listed above) for commercial use must show evidence of a CAA licence and appropriate public liability insurance.